The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 The Thespians, Thebans, and probably the 2000 helots also chose to stand and fight to the end with the Spartans.

-The third day of battle
+The third and final day of battle

-They fought with their spears until they were all shattered, and then continued to fight with their short swords.
-Leonidas was killed in action and the Greeks attempted to recover his body.
+According to Herodotus, they fought with their spears until they were all shattered, and then continued to fight with their short swords.

 However, when the Persian Immortals advanced, the remaining Greeks had to retreat to a nearby hill where they prepared to make their last stand.